LRZ-CXS-Teaching/Julia26-course/S3_parallelism.md

 ```math
 \varepsilon_N = \frac{T_1/N}{T_N}=\frac{1}{N(1-p)+p}\;.
 ```
 That's called [*Amdahl's Law*](https://en.wikipedia.org/wiki/Amdahl%27s_law).
 The essence is that with this simple model, we can make simple assessments about possible speed-up gains from simple scaling experiments - even if this model does not incorporate things like IO or communication (or, generally, parallelization) overhead.
-It is always a good idea to have such a model in mind to gauge expectations about the code to be parallelized (also important to judge about performance issues).
+It is usually a good idea to have such a model in mind to gauge expectations about the code to be parallelized, to judge about performance issues, and to plan parallel HPC jobs (runtime estimation, CPU/GPU budget planning, etc.).

 ## Parallel Programming Models in Julia